NYC-Volunteers-in-Spanish-Civil-War/NYC-Volunteers-in-Spanish-Civil-War.github.io/DEVLOG.md

 # DEVLOG

+## July 18, 2020
+- Changed volunteer carousel to horizontal swiping on mobile.

 ## July 17, 2020
 - Added a context/further reading page that gives a brief overview of the war and the volunteer brigades.
 - Removed site navigation code left over from the previous version.